polyfy/polylith/next-release.md

     - Only the dialects selected (Clojure/ClojureScript) will be read from disk.
     - If no dialect is specified, `["clj"]` will be used.
     - If any of the values are set to `"cljs"` (`["cljs"]` or `["clj" cljs"]`) a `package.json` file will be created.
-   - The new attribute `:template-data` is set to the initial value `{:clojure-ver "1.12.2", :shadow-cljs-ver "^3.2.0"}`.
-     You can add your own set of custom key/value pairs or update the existing, which are then used by Selmer in the `create` command.
 - The `create component`, `create base`, and `create project` commands:
   - If `DIALECT` in `dialect:DIALECT` is set to `cljs`, a `package.json` file will be created.
   - Suggests the `dialect` argument in the shell, if `cljs` is listed among the `:dialects` in workspace.edn.
   - If `dialect` is not specified, `clj` will be used.
+  - The new attribute `:template-data` is set to the initial value `{:clojure-ver "1.12.2", :shadow-cljs-ver "^3.2.0"}`.
+    You can add your own set of custom key/value pairs or update the existing, which are then used by Selmer when creating files.
 - The `libs` command:
   - NPM dependencies are now included in the list of library dependencies (read from `package.json` files).
   - The `:outdated` parameter also checks for outdated npm dependencies.